Mishrilal01/CRIME-TRENDS-IN-CITIES/README.md

 # CRIME-TRENDS-IN-CITIES
-Analyzing urban crime data (2020–present) with Python.
-Includes EDA, visualizations, and an interactive Plotly Dash dashboard to explore crime trends by time, area, and type.
+Data analysis project that explores urban crime patterns using real-world crime data from 2020 to the present.
+The project includes data cleaning, exploratory data analysis (EDA), and interactive visualizations to identify trends based on time, location, crime type, and victim demographics.
+A dynamic dashboard built with Plotly Dash provides insightful, real-time filtering and visualization, helping users better understand crime dynamics in different city areas.